JunyiZhou-Conny/PediatricSavior/README.md

 #### State Management
 The component maintains several pieces of state:
 - `participantID`: Stores the inputted participant ID.
-- `dateFilter`: Holds the selected date to filter the chat history.
-- `chatHistory`: Contains the fetched chat conversations, organized by date.
+- `chatHistory`: Contains the fetched chat conversations, organized by date, displaying the most recent chat log at the top.
 - `error`: Captures and displays any errors during the chat data fetching process.

 #### Event Handlers